JWalkerMailly/Source-Github-Theme/readme.md

 # Source - Github Theme

 ## Disclaimer
 This does not change the appearance of GMod's main menus.
-For that, see this project:\
+For that, install this project before this one:\
 https://github.com/JWalkerMailly/Gmod-Github-Theme

 For GMod's Derma components, see this project:\